Chișineu-Criș

 Chișineu-Criș (Hungarian: Kisjenő) is a town in Arad County, Crișana, Romania.

 Geography

 The town is situated on the north-western side of the county, at a 43 km distance from Arad, the county seat.
 The administrative territory stretches over 119 sqkm on the Crișul Alb Plateau, on both sides of the river Crișul Alb.
-The town was formed by merging the villages of Chișineu Mic and Pădureni.
+The town was formed by merging the villages of Chișineu Mic and Pădureni (Erdőhegy).
 The town administers one village, Nădab (Nadab).

 Demographics

-In 1910, the town had 2821 inhabitants: 1376 (48.8%) spoke Hungarian, 1355 (48%) spoke Romanian, 49 (1.7%) spoke German.

-In 2011, 73.5% of inhabitants were Romanians, 19.3% Hungarians and 6.3% Roma.
+In 1910, the town had 2,821 inhabitants: 1,376 (48.8%) spoke Hungarian, 1,355 (48%) spoke Romanian, 49 (1.7%) spoke German.
+At the 2011 census, it had 7,577 inhabitants, of which 73.5% were Romanians, 19.3% Hungarians, and 6.3% Roma.
+At the 2021 census, Chișineu-Criș had a population of 7,212.

 Economy

 Although the town economy is predominant agricultural, during the last decade the second and third economic sectors had a growing evolution.
 For most of the tourists Chișineu-Criș is a transit town towards central and Western Europe.
 The most attractive sightseeing spot of the town is the Crișul Alb River and its banks covered with abundant vegetation.